The Scrum in Rugby Union

 The rugby union scrum has continued to evolve along with the other elements of rugby union.
 It began as barely a more structured ruck without set positions.
 Around the turn of the 20th century it evolved into a 2-3-2 formation, played with seven players.
 By 1950 3-2-3 and 3-3-2 formations had also been trialled, before South Africa led the move into the current 3-4-1 set up.
 Since then positions within the scrum have become more specialised, such as the distinction between the tight head and loose head props and allowing the number 8 to detach from the scrum holding the ball.

-In recent years one of the biggest changes to the rugby union scrum rules has been the introduction of “crouch, touch pause, engage” commands from the referee.
-For safety reasons the new commands, initiated in 2007, control the distance between the two front rows as well as trying to ensure they engage at the same time.
+In recent years one of the biggest changes to the rugby union scrum rules has been to the commands.
+In 2007 law-makers introduced “crouch, touch pause, engage” commands from the referee.
+For safety reasons the new commands, as well as increased control of the distance between the two front rows as well as trying to ensure they engage at the same time.

 How to Scrum in Rugby: Rugby Scrum Drill, Techniques, Coaching and Training